Make a joyful noise to the Lord, all the earth.

-I believe that by my own understanding or strength I cannot believe in Jesus Christ my Lord or come to him, but instead the Holy Spirit has called me through the gospel, enlightened me with his gifts, made me holy and kept me in the true faith, just as he calls, gathers, enlightens, and makes holy the whole Christian church on earth and keeps it with Jesus Christ in the one common, true faith.
+Luther’s explanation to the 3rd Article of the Apostles’ Creed reads, “I believe that by my own understanding or strength I cannot believe in Jesus Christ my Lord or come to him, but instead the Holy Spirit has called me through the gospel, enlightened me with his gifts, made me holy and kept me in the true faith, just as he calls, gathers, enlightens, and makes holy the whole Christian church on earth and keeps it with Jesus Christ in the one common, true faith.
 Daily in this Christian church the Holy Spirit abundantly forgives all sins—mine and those of all believers.
 On the last day the Holy Spirit will raise me and all the dead and will give to me and all believers in Christ eternal life.
-This is most certainly true.
+This is most certainly true.”

 The grace and peace of God which surpasses all understanding keep your hearts and minds in Christ Jesus.
 Amen.

 For I am convinced that neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.
 (Romans 8:38-39)